 How can I play a part in supporting the former North Wales Hospital site?

-There is a vision for the site that has been developed in partnership by Denbighshire County Council, PRT, NWBPT and has involved some community consultation/engagement including providing the town council with regular updates.
+There is a vision for the site that has been developed in partnership by Denbighshire County Council and Jones Bros and has involved some community consultation / engagement including providing the town council with regular updates.

-The Council’s expectation is that once NWBPT take possession they will work with the local community to help further develop the vision and implement the much needed re-development of the site.
-The re-development of the site led by NWBPT presents a tremendous opportunity for the local community in terms of construction jobs, apprenticeships during the re-development phase and in the medium and longer term there will be community facilities on site and economic benefits for the town of Denbigh.
+Having now taken possession of the site, Jones Bros continue to work with the local community to help further develop the vision and implement the much needed re-development of the site.
+The re-development of the site led by Jones Bros presents a tremendous opportunity for the local community in terms of construction jobs, apprenticeships during the re-development phase and in the medium and longer term there will be community facilities on site and economic benefits for the town of Denbigh.